SawZiDunn/SE-2024-Python/README.md

+## Computer Programming Course

-## Assignments and Lab Codes from Computer Programming (Python) at KMITL
+Assignments and Lab Codes from Computer Programming (Python) at KMITL